abraham-leal/ccloud-schema-exporter/README.md

     	Url to the Source Schema Registry Cluster
   -sync
     	Sync schemas continuously
-  -timeout int
+  -syncDeletes
+    	Setting this will sync soft deletes from the source cluster to the destination -timeout int
-    	Timeout, in seconds, to use for all REST call with the Schema Registries (default 60) -usage
+    	Timeout, in seconds, to use for all REST calls with the Schema Registries (default 60) -usage
     	Print the usage of this tool
   -version
     	Print the current version and exit

 ````

-#### Source Schema Deletion

-This application does *NOT* auto-delete schemas in the destination registry.
-This is to take a cautious approach to
-schema preservation.
-Operators should decide when a schema should be either soft or permanently deleted from any given
-Schema Registry cluster.

 #### Example Usage
 ````